Marry a U.S. Citizen after Visa Overstay

 2. What if you entered without a visa?

 Examples of a qualifying hardship can include serious loss of income, inability to obtain adequate medical care, having to care for family members, limited educational opportunities, or dangerous conditions in the immigrant’s home country.
-Again, these must be hardships that the U.S. citizen family member would suffer.
+Again, these must be hardships that the U.S. citizen spouse would suffer.
 The United States Citizenship and Immigration Services (USCIS) will not consider a waiver if only the immigrant would suffer a hardship.

 3. What if your spouse is a permanent resident?